 Plant family: Asteraceae

 Production: The essential oil is steam distilled or CO2 extracted from the flower petals of the Calendula officinalis plant.
 The flowers are delicate and difficult — some people say near impossible — to steam distill.
 You are more likely to find a CO2 extract.
 You might also find a calendula absolute, which is a solvent-extracted oil.

 Aroma: Musky, woody.

 Is calendula oil safe for children?
 The infused oil is safe.
 The essential oil is probably safe, appropriately diluted.

-Blends with calendula essential oil are not common.
+Blends made with calendula essential oil are not common.
 Here's one for minor wounds: